priyanshuchawda/farmer_automation/documentation/aiintegration.md

             generated_image.show()

-with uploaded file (Gemini Developer API only)
+with uploaded file (AI Developer API only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 download the file in console.